Our Mission & Vision

 Our Services

-1 - We help urban and small/medium farms improve and coordinate sales through our hub
+1 - Help urban and small/medium farms improve and coordinate sales through our hub

-2 - We curate, pack and deliver ‘farms to families’ share boxes to food pantries, schools, non-profits, and specific clinical populations.
-We also broker wholesale to a variety of these clients
+2 - Curate, pack and deliver ‘farms to families’ share boxes to medical partners, food pantries, schools, and other NGOs.
+We also broker wholesale to a variety of clients.

-3- We assist farmer’s markets with technical assistance, staffing and coordination.
+3- Assist farmer’s markets with technical assistance, staffing and coordination.

-4 - We train and employ students and young adults to become part of the local food system.
+4 - Train and employ students and young adults to become part of the local food system.

-5 - We consult on a variety of special projects that increase local food economic development
+5 - Consult on a variety of special projects that increase local food economic development

 Goals and Objectives